-When editing a video of your action camera footage most likely the question will come up: Which music to use?
+When editing a video of your action camera footage most likely the question will come up: Which music should or can I use?
 Probably one of your favorite artist or a song you like.
-But you will encounter some problems when publishing your videos as you might not have rights to use this song.
+But you will encounter some problems when publishing your videos online as you may not have rights to use this song.
 This article won’t be an overview of copyright or legal information, rather an outlook what will happen to your video and a guide how to avoid being blocked when using music on YouTube & Facebook.

 “If you upload a video that contains copyright-protected material, you could end up with a Content ID claim.
 These claims are issued by companies that own music, movies, TV shows, video games, or other copyright-protected material.” -YouTube

 In other words the audio track of your uploaded video is checked an compared with footage from copyright-owners.
 If the systems detects copy righted material (not only audio, also video footage) you will see this claim.

 “In most cases, getting a Content ID claim isn’t a bad thing for your YouTube channel.
 It just means, “Hey, we found some material in your video that’s owned by someone else.” – Youtube.

 But you are not in control anymore of what happens to your video.
 The owner can allow the use their content and will place ads within or before your video and will earn money.
 You won’t get a share!
 But they have other options as well:

 - Blocking a video: Sometimes, copyright owners may block your video, which means people won’t be able to watch it.
 They can decide to block your video worldwide or just in certain countries.

 - Muting a video: If your video contains copyright-protected music, the owner may choose to mute it.
 This means that people can still watch your video, but they won’t be able to hear the soundtrack.
 This won’t affect your account standing.

 - Blocking certain platforms: In some cases, copyright owners may restrict the devices, apps, or websites on which their content can appear.
 These restrictions won’t change the availability of your video on YouTube.com.